donghai163/goson/README.md

 ```
 ### Chaining
-Chaining is very intuitive way to quickly traverse the data and grab what you need.
+Chaining is a nice way to quickly traverse the data and grab what you need.

 ```go
 g.Get("key").Get("object").Index(0).Get("item").String()